Heritage Construction’s Energy Efficient Home Maintenance Tips for Summertime

 Home Maintenance Tip 2: Waterproof the Windows

 Seasonal temperature changes, poor installation practices, or simple wear-and-tear will sometimes lead to gaps along window edges.
-Though small, these shifts are some of the most detrimental air leaks; they passively work to raise your energy costs and interior temperature of your home during the hottest months.
+Though small, these shifts are some of the most detrimental air leaks; they passively work to raise your energy costs and the interior temperature of your home during the hottest months.

 These smaller gaps can be sealed quite easily with waterproof caulk, which is available at most standard hardware stores.
 These products are generally easy to use and effective at sealing out unwanted airflow and moisture alike.

 Remember, however, that waterproof filler cannot be applied in excess.
-If your windows are warped, cracked, ill-fitting or otherwise outdated and inefficient, you’ll save money and stress by simply installing new ones.
+If your windows are warped, cracked, ill-fitting, or otherwise outdated and inefficient, you’ll save money and stress by simply installing new ones.

 Home Maintenance Tip 3: Remove and Seal Unused Vents

 Many older brick homes have vents fixed into both the ceiling and wall.
 Once useful for gas and kerosene heating, these fixtures have become largely outdated and useless with the introduction of more effective heating and cooling methods.
 Now, they simply serve to allow unwanted airflow and skyrocket heating and cooling costs.

 While it’s possible to fix a cardboard or plastic cutout over the opening of the vent in order to reduce airflow.
 The method is not optimally effective and hardly ideal.
 For a more permanent fix, you’ll want to consider hiring a contractor to remove the vent entirely and replaster the area in order to seal it off entirely.

 Home Maintenance Tip 4: Inspect and Repair the Roof